errorcodexero/website/1425_backup/1425/readme.txt

-adamos is a responsive, highly customizable theme.
+1425 is a responsive, highly customizable theme.

 Theme instructions can be found at http://templateexpress.com/adam/documentation/